krzentner/language-world/data/basic_py_md/box-close.py.md

     if check("peg is horizontally aligned with hole"): robot.insert("peg into hole")

-# window-open: slide the window open to the left
-def window_open(robot):
-    if check("the robot's gripper is not vertically aligned with the window handle and the robot's gripper is below the window handle"): robot.move("gripper to right of window handle")
-    if check("the robot's gripper is near the window handle"): robot.slide("window left")
-    if check("the robot's gripper is in front of the window handle"): robot.push("window left harder")

 # window-close: slide the window closed to the right
 def window_close(robot):
     if check("the window handle is right of the robot's gripper and the robot's gripper is not near the window handle"):